amethystaurora-robo/Thesis_publication/README.md

 - Reduce dimensionality across multiple omics layers.
 - Identify shared and dataset-specific sources of variation.
-- Help to uncover biological signals, sample subgroups, or batch effects.

 This grouped bar plot summarizes total variance explained for each modality (metabolomic vs transcriptomic) by experimental group.